NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 2A(B) has more lift and ends earlier; transition slowed down
 - 2AB(A) does 8BB(A)
 - 2A(A) staggers and has increased lift
+- 8A
-- 8A hitbox appears one frame sooner
+  - Hitbox appears one frame sooner
+  - First and middle hits hit higher
+  - "lands" two frames sooner
+  - Damages adjusted:
+    - Sak: 14,10,10,10 > 7,10,10,19
+    - Uko: 20,10,10,10 > 9,10,10,23
 - RA has less lift, 3 more frames duration, lifts on block
 - RA(A) does spinning knockdown, less lift, ends sooner; transitions later
+- JA
+  - Landing hitbox added that will only hit if the aerial final hit does not
+  - If blocking the landing hitbox it does not lift on block
+  - If blocking the aering hitbox it does lift on block
-- JA and 8BB(A) hits 3 times instead of 4, more damage, stun, and guard damage
+  - Hits 3 times instead of 4
+  - More damage, stun, and guard damage
-- JY: Sakon (but not Ukon) has a new air throw
 - 5X starts moving 4 frames sooner
 - 4X swaps Sakon to Ukon the first active frame of the hitbox and swaps Ukon to Sakon on frame 2 of the activator.
 Goes into 5X on activation
 - 2X now a mid instead of a high
 - GRKnJ hitboxes changed to properly match RB

+And for Sakon only:

+- JY added
+- 8A ends 6 frames earlier
+- New strings:
+  - 5BBA(hold)A
+  - 6BA(hold)A
+  - 2BBA
+  - 2BB(delay)A
+  - 2B(hold)A
+  - 2AB(delay)A

 ### Tayuya

 ![Tayuya](/assets/images/changelog/tayuya.png)

+- Health: 180 to 215
+- Guard: 1440 to 1680
 - All Doki Demon summons in combo are 6A; if holding 8 when it starts it will do 8A; holding 2 will do 2A; More ring combos are notated in strings
 - 3ME entry option replaced with vanilla GRKnJ
 - 5A, Act4A, JA, and 2X all stop projectiles while the hitboxes are active
-- Health: 180 to 210
-- Guard: 1440 to 1680
 - Grabbable Moves: 5A, JA
 - 5B given more stun on hit and block; elbow hitbox appears on the second active frame; damage increase: 8 > 11
+- 5B(B)
+  - Less disadvantage on block
-- 5B(B) less disadvantage on block, move ends sooner
+  - Move ends sooner
+  - 5 frames less recovery
 - 5BBB(B) made into 6BB(B)
 - 5BBBB(B); sit on frame 7 and stand on 14 instead of sit 14 to the end; foot down GFX 14 frames later and the other foot down 4 frames after that; +2 damage
 - 5BBA(B) does 3 more damage, ends sooner, hard knockdown
 - 6A has 10 less recovery frames; Doki hitbox slightly bigger; raw version has more stun, combo version has less stun
 - 6A(A) has 10 less recovery frames
 - 6AA(A) has 10 less recovery frames
+- 6B
-- 6B turns backturned opponents around
+  - Turns backturned opponents around
+  - High crushes
 - 6BB(B) has 2 more frames of hitstun; +1 damage; hitbox comes out and disappears one frame sooner
-- 4B stagger removed, does small bounce, hits closer to Tayuya, +2 guard frames, state flags better match the animation, ends earlier, can be grabbed; damage increase: 14 > 16
+- 4B
+  - Stagger removed
+  - Does small bounce
+  - Hits closer to Tayuya
+  - +2 guard frames
+  - State flags better match the animation
+  - Ends earlier
+  - Can be grabbed
+  - Damage increase: 14 > 16
+  - Faster recovery on hit or block only
 - 2B has more lift with adjusted hitbox times to better match the animation; damage increased: 9 > 12
 - 2B(B) lifts on block, ends sooner, adjusted frames and knockbacks
 - 8A has 10 less recovery frames
 - 8A(A) has 10 less recovery frames
+- 8A(B) works again and is a back handspring if not done in a combo (TODO: Is this just vanilla now?)
+- 8B
+  - Has the 2B(B) changes
+  - Ends one frame sooner
-- 8B has the 2B(B) changes AND ends one frame sooner; damage adjustment: 9,15 > 12,13 (TODO: Also 2B(B)?)
+  - Damage adjustment: 9,15 > 12,13 (TODO: Also 2B(B)?)
+  - Faster recovery on hit or block only
+  - Second hit does not lift on block
+  - "lands" three frames sooner
+  - Low crushes
 - 8B(B) transition window ends two frames sooner
 - 5A charge changed from 19 to 9 frames, more lift, last hit staggers, better on block, doesn't hit as far away (uncharged too); increased duration by one frame
+- 5A1C
+  - Does more damage
-- 5A1C does more damage; has slightly more endlag
+  - Has slightly more endlag
+  - Extra recovery on hit only
 - 4A counter window improved, doesn't slide backwards when guarding
 - Act4A is unblockable
 - 2A ends sooner; has 10 less recovery frames